You are free to choose, but you are not free of the consequences of those choices.

 But this is not the case.
 Choices and consequences are intertwined, and choosing is losing.
 You can’t have it all.
 Each decision we make, no matter how insignificant it might seem to us, has its consequences.
 Both positively and negatively.

-Imagine making the decision to drive home after a night of heavy drinking.
+Imagine deciding to drive home after a night of heavy drinking.
 Many people do so, but if you happen to hit an innocent person, and if that person is permanently injured or even worse, dies, then you will have to live with the knowledge that you killed an innocent person.

-You will have to own that you brought great grief to that person’s family and friends, and that you will have to pay financially for their misfortune.
-The fact remains that one impulsively made bad decision can ruin your, and/or another person’s life physically, mentally, or both.
+You will have to own that you brought great grief to that person’s family and friends and that you will have to pay financially for their misfortune.
+The fact remains that one impulsively made a bad decision can ruin your, and/or another person’s life physically, mentally, or both.

 Choices do matter